kergoth/OE-Signatures/README.rst

 - Top Priority Tasks

+  - The path information for the runtime recursion check appears to leave out the top element, at least in some cases.
+  - Fix issue with the runtime recursion checking -- it isn't popping elements as it returns from the tree traversal.
+  - Being bitten by an inexplicable RecursionError in attempting to generate a signature.
   - Add support for a variable flag which indicates more explicitly which variables are being referenced by this variable.
 This should allow us to work around the current issues where the referenced variable name is